Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

   --spring.batch.schema.script=classpath:/org/springframework/batch/core/schema-postgresql.sql
 ```

-You don't need to specify a job name for the **worker** because the configuration to use it is in the manager step context.
-This also means that you don't need to restart a worker if the job name specified in the **manager** configuration changes.
+You don't need to specify a job name for the worker because the configuration to use it is in the manager step context.
+This also means that you don't need to restart a worker if the job name specified in the manager configuration changes.

-The **worker** will not stop automatically because it is always up and running in order to wait for the new partition to index.
+The worker will not stop automatically because it is always up and running in order to wait for the new partition to index.
-The **manager** will automatically stop when all partitions have been indexed.
+The manager will automatically stop when all partitions have been indexed.

 #### Batch Job Store DB

 When using remote partitioning you are required to use a shared database that is accessible from all nodes.
 The database will contain the Batch job store.
-Spring batch will automatically create required tables, and those tables don't contain sensitive data, so you can wipe them whenever you want and it isn't required to back them up.
+Spring batch will automatically create required tables, and those tables don't contain sensitive data, so you can wipe them when required and you don't need to back them up.
 It is recommended you use a unique database user to read the partition, and for managing the Spring batch.
 A list of supported databases can be retrieved, for more see [Enum DatabaseType
-](https://docs.spring.io/spring-batch/docs/current/api/org/springframework/batch/support/DatabaseType.html), and all available SQL initialization scripts are available, for more see [spring-batch](https://github.com/spring-projects/spring-batch/tree/main/spring-batch-core/src/main/resources/org/springframework/batch/core).
+](https://docs.spring.io/spring-batch/docs/current/api/org/springframework/batch/support/DatabaseType.html){:target="_blank"}, and all available SQL initialization scripts are available, for more see [spring-batch](https://github.com/spring-projects/spring-batch/tree/main/spring-batch-core/src/main/resources/org/springframework/batch/core){:target="_blank"}.

-When using a different database you need to add to Java classpath to the right connection driver.
-The Re-indexing service is a Spring Boot application which means you can't add the JAR to the classpath, but instead you need to use a different command, for example:
+When using a different database you need to add to the Java classpath and to the right connection driver.
+The Re-indexing service is a Spring boot application which means you can't add the JAR to the classpath, but instead you need to use a different command, for example:

 ```shell
  java -cp alfresco-elasticsearch-reindexing-3.0.0-app.jar:mysql-connector-java-8.0.25.jar